The Man in Search of Himself

 The Man in Search of Himself (Der Mann, der sich selber sucht) is a 1950 West German comedy crime film directed by Géza von Cziffra and starring Vera Molnar, Wolf Albach-Retty and Petra Trautmann.
+The film was made at the Wandsbek Studios in Hamburg.
 The film's sets were designed by the art director Herbert Kirchhoff.
 It was shot on location in Hamburg, the Bavarian Alps, and the French Riviera.